Books Set in the Middle East

 The Book Girls Say…

-Author Anat Talshir is an Israeli author and has been one of Israel’s most distinguished investigative journalists, and also taught creative writing at a college in Rishon LeTsiyon, Israel.
+Author Anat Talshir is an Israeli author and has been one of Israel’s most distinguished investigative journalists in addition to teaching creative writing at a college in Rishon LeTsiyon, Israel.
 About the Night was written in Hebrew and translated.

 Book Girls’ Readers Rate This Book